-Editorial Note: This post is the second of three in a series about a community-led history of Wood Buffalo National Park and its violent relations with Athabasca Chipewyan First Nation (ACFN) and their ancestors.
+Editorial Note: This post is the second of four in a series about a community-led history of Wood Buffalo National Park and its violent relations with Athabasca Chipewyan First Nation (ACFN) and their ancestors.
 In this post we will reflect on approaches and intentions that have guided this work.
 We welcome William (Liam) Wadsworth to this conversation, who is involved in a closely related project ACFN has commissioned – the use of remote sensing technology to identify archaeological evidence of long-term Dené presence in the Park.

 As we noted in the first post in this series, Athabasca Chipewyan First Nation (ACFN) has been engaged in research about Wood Buffalo National Park (WBNP) for over a century.
 Families have passed down oral histories through the generations about Wood Buffalo National Park, and its unique impacts on the Dënesųłıné peoples it excluded and displaced.
 We came to the project late in the story – commissioned to assist with the ongoing work of gathering stories and sources as the Nation built out their community-centred history to make the strongest case possible in their campaign for reparations.
 In 2019, ACFN contracted Willow Springs Strategic Solutions (WSSS) to assist in the ongoing historical work; in 2020, they engaged archaeologists from the University of Alberta’s Institute of Prairie and Indigenous Archaeology to further support the research.